 The Widow and Her Son

 Read 1 Kings 17:8-16.
 A widow lived with her son and was struggling to make ends meet.
 Things were dire, as the famine made food scarce.
 When she was ready to give up and throw in the towel, Elijah said to her, “Do not fear” (v.
 13).
-Such a great reminder for us when our lives start to spiral out of control.
+Such a great reminder for us when our lives start to spiral out of control and we feel insignificant.
 Above all, Elijah pointed her back to truth.

 We can stand firm on the Word of God.
 When God ordains the end, He will provide the means to get there.
 Because God loves drama, He is inviting us to sit down and enjoy the show.
 Every time there is a disadvantage, God shows up to win.
 Therefore, remind yourself of the stories of old like the Israelites held captive by the Pharoah.
 Esther’s people about to die.
 Daniel in the lion’s den.
 King David on the run for his life.
 Why even the precious baby Jesus was sent here for the cross.